CyberSecAI/KeyPhraseExtractionModel/README.md

 ## Fine Tune Model
-Google Gemini Flash is used here.

 Google https://aistudio.google.com/ is used as the model platform as it is the most accessible for new users, and is free to finetune.

 > [!NOTE]
 > See https://cloud.google.com/ai/gemini for the difference between Google AIStudio and Google Vertex AI.

+Google Gemini Flash is Finetuned.

-> [!CAUTION] Fine tuned models in https://aistudio.google.com/ have limitations
+> [!WARNING] Fine tuned models in https://aistudio.google.com/ have limitations
 > 1. Do not currently support a System Prompt
 >     - a consideration if making the model accessible to others as a system prompt is one mitigation for prompt injection
 > 2. Require OAuth to access and credentials must be renewed after 7 days.
 >     - a consideration if the model is to run continuously or for long periods.

+500 CVEs is used as the initial Finetuning dataset.

 >[!TIP]
 > If you already have a model and need to finetune it on your data, consider the inverse, where you should likely have ~0.000001× the number of tokens as a minimum (10K tokens for a 1B parameter model).